 Ruby Receptionists offers the following additional features:

 *Since Ruby charges per half-minute and includes in their outbound calling charges, "the time they spend preparing for the call (reading your initial request) and sending a follow-up email to fill you in on the results of the call," outbound calls made by Ruby are more time consuming, and hence more costly, than inbound calls.
 Smith.ai charges per call, and does not charge for call preparation time.

 At Smith.ai, you're billed per call, not per half-minute, which means your costs are more predictable.
 Moreover, calls are calls at Smith.ai, and that's what you're billed for: each call, whether it's incoming or outgoing.
 Not so with Ruby: Incoming calls are calls, but outgoing calls have preparation and recap/notes time tacked on.
 How much prep time is required by the receptionist?
 It will vary.
 With Smith.ai, it's binary: A successful call is a call.
 An unsuccessful call (spam, unsolicited sales, wrong number, blocked number, etc.) is free.

-Also note that the entry price is nearly two times greater at Ruby than Smith.ai, with Smith.ai's lowest plan coming in at $60/month (and this is for 10 calls with either service, if the average call time is 3 minutes), making Smith.ai more affordable to solo professionals and small businesses.
+Also note that the entry price is over four times greater at Ruby than Smith.ai, with Smith.ai's lowest plan coming in at $70/month and Ruby's at $299/month, making Smith.ai more affordable at the entry level to solo professionals and small businesses.

-In the end, unless your business does a lot of work on weekends and follow-up can't wait until Monday, Smith.ai offers a comparable (feature wise) and superior service (quality wise) at a much lower cost.
+In the end, unless your business does a lot of work on weekends and follow-up can't wait until Monday, Smith.ai offers a superior and far more comprehensive service at a comparable, if not lower, cost.

 We're incorrigible.
 But, we want to make sure you're confident when moving to Smith.ai.
 Here's some additional praise from happy Smith.ai customers: